Enforcement begins August 2, 2026 — 10 weeks away.

 EU AI Act Compliance Logging

-Tamper-evident, hash-chained audit records on every AI request processed by AISG.
+Tamper-evident, hash-chained audit records on every AI request processed by AI Security Gateway (AISG).
 No prompt content stored — only SHA-256 fingerprints.
 Exportable as JSONL.
 Verifiable with a single API call.

 What Article 12 Requires